Charles Harriott Smith: Life

 He was born in London on 1 February 1792, the son of Joseph Smith, a monumental sculptor with premises at 5 Portland Road near Regents Park.
 Charles left school in 1804 to start an apprenticeship in his father's yard.
-During his time there he met and befriended Joseph Bonomi (who presumably used the stone yard for supplies or for sculptors).
+During his time there he met and befriended Joseph Bonomi (who presumably used the stone yard for supplies or for sculpture).
 Bonomi encouraged Charles to join the Royal Academy School in 1814.
 There he won the Gold Medal for Architecture in 1817.
 He exhibited at the Royal Academy from 1809 to 1823.

 He studied geology, mineralogy and chemistry and was an expert on stone in a manner which greatly benefited the durability of his work.
 Due to this expertise, Sir Charles Barry consulted him on the project to rebuild the Houses of Parliament to choose stone most likely to survive the centuries.
 Smith and Barry formed part of the Royal Commission charged with sourcing sufficient building stone of the same type and quality to befit this huge project.
 This involved a tour of British quarries and of some of the better preserved abbeys and cathedrals of the country.
 They (and the two other geologists on the Commission: Henry de la Beche and William Smith) ultimately chose a Yorkshire Magnesian Limestone from a large quarry at Anston.

 There is reference to his also being involved with hothouse design.

 From 1851 he lived at 29 Clipstone Street, Fitzroy Square in London.
 In 1855 he was elected a member of the Royal Institute of British Architects.

 He died at 24 Hatton Garden in London, where he had lived since 1861, on 27 October 1864.
 He is buried on the western side of Highgate Cemetery.
 His grave is no longer marked and has a large tree growing directly over it.